khalid-naami/khalid-naami.github.io/blog/2026-04-24-options-vomma-convexity-of-vega.md

 ---
 title: "Options Vomma: Understanding Vega Convexity"
-description: What is Vomma and how does it drive the accelerating risks and rewards during volatility spikes?
-Learn the secrets of Vega convexity.
+description: What is Vomma and why is it the secret to understanding the convexity of volatility risk?
 authors: [khalid]
 tags: [Dashboard Options, options, trading, derivatives, vomma, vega, vol-of-vol]
 keywords: [options, trading, derivatives, vomma, vega, vol-of-vol, implied volatility, risk management]